JayCrlt/BenthFun/README.md

 - 0️⃣ [Fieldwork documents to print](https://github.com/JayCrlt/BenthFun/tree/main/Data/0.%20Fieldwork%20documents%20to%20print) – This sub-folder is used to store the lab and underwater documents to print 🖨.
 - 1️⃣ [Diving log](https://github.com/JayCrlt/BenthFun/tree/main/Data/1.%20Diving%20log) – This sub-folder hosts the dates and hours of each dive 🤿.
 It is the cornerstone for each script written.
 - 2️⃣ [Incubations](https://github.com/JayCrlt/BenthFun/tree/main/Data/2.%20Incubations) – This sub-folder contains the 3 main experiments folders 🧪.
-Each of them contains O2 🫁 and light ☀️ data organized by incubation day.
+Each of them contains O2 and light ☀️ data organized by incubation day.
 The three main experiments are: a) Transplants, b) Historic and c) PI Curves.
 More information will be added on this later.
 - 3️⃣ [Alkalinity](https://github.com/JayCrlt/BenthFun/tree/main/Data/3.%20Alkalinity) – This sub-folder has been used to determine the total alkalinity of each sample 👩‍🔬.
-The protocol is coming from the [IMEV – LOV](https://lov.imev-mer.fr/web/)
 - 4️⃣ [Visual census](https://github.com/JayCrlt/BenthFun/tree/main/Data/4.%20Visual%20census) – this last sub-folder contains information about tile biodiversity and cover 🌱, an xlsx file to convert cover to biomass regarding the species observed and a masterclass led by Nuria Teixido and Antonia Chiarore in order to ID benthic species.

-📁 [`Outputs`](https://github.com/JayCrlt/BenthFun/tree/main/Outputs) hosts the main outputs for further analyses 💻.
+📁 [`Outputs`](https://github.com/JayCrlt/BenthFun/tree/main/Outputs) hosts the main outputs for further analyses.
 You might find the main figures 📊, summary and intermediate tables 📋 defined from analyses to generate summaries and figures.

 📁 [`R_Script`](https://github.com/JayCrlt/BenthFun/tree/main/R_Script) hosts the scripts used for the current analyses 💻.\
 Several scripts have been written so far:

-**O2 Data**
+**Respiration & Photosynthesis**
 - `Quality_Check_O2_Sensors` is the first script to use.
-It allows us to check the O2 data quality 👍🏾 from each incubation and to extract intermediate tables in the Outputs folder 📋.
+It allows us to check the O2 data quality from each incubation and to extract intermediate tables in the Outputs folder 📋.
-- `MiniDots` will be used then to summarize O2 🫁 data for each experiment 🔬 (e.g., Transplants at T0, Transplants at T1).
+- `MiniDots` will be used then to summarize O2 data for each experiment 🧪 (e.g., Transplants at T0, Transplants at T1).

 **Calcification**
 - `Titration_alkalinity` is used to define the total alkalinity (TA) from the lab titrations 👩‍🔬.